 Who are your competitors

-Another piece of advice I can give you is to look at your competitors who have been featured, and other featured apps in general.
+Another piece of advice I can give you is to look at your competitors who got featured, and other featured apps in general.
 I’m not saying all apps look the same, but there is definitely a pattern.
 Sell your app the Apple way.
 Use their vocabulary and their design style.

 Note, though: You don’t have to say everywhere that your app is “insanely great”.

 What you can do: on the App Store, go on the central bottom ‘Apps’ tab.
 Scroll until you find ‘Top Categories’ and click on ‘See All’.
 Now you see all the categories.
 Select the ones your app is in and navigate through the top apps: these are you competitors.

 You can also check the Today tab and see the last week’s Apps of the Day.
 This gives you at least 6 examples.

 You don’t actually know if/when you’ll get featured